aduboseh/iter/docs/Iter_Demo_Executive_Summary.md

 ## What It Is

-A cryptographically-certified demonstration of the SCG substrate's core capabilities: deterministic graph operations, constraint enforcement, and auditable lineage tracking.
+A cryptographically-certified demonstration of the Iter substrate's core capabilities: deterministic graph operations, constraint enforcement, and auditable lineage tracking.
 The package executes in under 60 seconds and proves temporal independence through dual-run SHA-256 verification.

 ## Key Properties